flutter/website/src/docs/release/breaking-changes/add-showAutocorrectionPromptRect.md

 ## Description of change

-A new method `void showAutocorrectionPromptRect(int start, int end)` is added to the `TextInputClient` interface.
+A new method `void showAutocorrectionPromptRect(int start, int end)` was added to the `TextInputClient` interface.
 This method will be called by iOS when it finds a new potential autocorrect candidate in the current user input, or when the range of a previously highlighted candidate changes.

 ## Migration guide